ondairos/phonebook/readme.md

 ## Usage

-- To view all phonebook entries, navigate to http://localhost:3000/
+- To view,add, delete all phonebook entries, navigate to http://localhost:5173/
-- To add a new entry, navigate to http://localhost:3000/new
-- To update or delete an entry, navigate to http://localhost:3000/:id (replace :id with the ID of the entry)

 ## Built With